takezoe/amateras-modeler/README.md

 - Auto diagram reloading when the file is updated such as SVN update

 See details [here](http://osdn.jp/projects/amateras/wiki/AmaterasERD_1_0_6) about new features.

+### 2009/04/19 - AmaterasUML 1.3.2

+- New appearance settings of class diagram / sequence diagram
+- Auto diagram reloading when the file is updated such as SVN update

 ### 2008/12/10 - AmaterasERD 1.0.5